jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
 We're making progress at places like Wikipedia or YouTube.
 But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
-Because as player gods we can install a modernd rulebook, what I call the Life Star.
+Because as player gods we can install a modern rulebook, what I call the Life Star.

 I'll show you an example of it.